sigmike/fonz_fun_plug/README.txt

 - By default, the 0.5 funplug is installed to /mnt/HD_a2/ffp, but compiled with /ffp as prefix.
 The fun_plug script creates a symbolic link /ffp -> /mnt/HD_a2/ffp that allows the programs to run.
-If you move the funplug (e.g. to run on a USB stick), and adjust the FFP_PATH variable in the fun_plug script accordingly (don't forget to add code to mount the USB stick).
+If you move the funplug (e.g. to run on a USB stick), adjust the FFP_PATH variable in the fun_plug script accordingly (don't forget to add code to mount the USB stick).